My Love Story with Florence

 Why I Created Truly Italy

 Truly Italy was born out of a desire to give travelers a taste of that Italy.
 The one that embraces you like an old friend.
-That invites you to sit, sip, learn, and listen.
-Not to just see Italy—but to feel it.
+It invites you to sit, sip, learn, and listen.
+Not just to see Italy—but to feel it.

 I don’t want you to check Italy off your list.
 I want you to walk away feeling like you lived there.
 Like you belonged.